Sinezona pacifica

-Sinezona pacifica is a species of minute sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit shells.
+Sinezona pacifica is a species of small sea snail, a marine gastropod mollusk or micromollusk in the family Scissurellidae, the little slit shells.

 Description

 The height of the shell reaches 1 mm.
 The width of the shell is greater than the height, with a low spire.
 The shells are white.

 Distribution

 This marine species occurs off New Zealand, Lord Howe Island, Norfolk Island and Macquarie Island; New South Wales and Southwest Western Australia.